Restricting Testamentary Freedom: Ex Ante Versus Ex Post Justifications

 Notre Dame Law School

-Keywords: testamentary freedom, dead hand, social welfare, ex ante, ex post, property, bequests, trusts, probate, succession law
+Keywords: testamentary freedom, dead hand, social welfare, ex ante, ex post, property, bequests, inheritance, wills, trusts, probate, nonprobate, imperfect information, negative externalities, intergenerational equity, succession law

 This page was processed by apollo8 in 0.281 seconds